poeti8/pouria.dev/content/blog/how-i-react-in-2020/index.md

 description: "Redux I love you, but you're bringing me down."
 ---

 I have been working with React for that past 3 years or so, and after experimenting and using various patterns and tools I think I have found my favorite way of doing things.
-Things that make me go to bed without thinking why I haven't through my laptop off a cliff.
+Things that make me go to bed without thinking "why haven't I thrown my laptop off a cliff?".

 These are solely based on my **personal experience**, I'm sure you can always find better a approache to solve every problem, but as of now, this is how I code React in 2020.